schaap/backup-bundle/README.md

 ### No Additional Dependencies

-Like with the one script file principle: one should need all kinds of additional packages to run a simple shell script.
+Like with the one script file principle: one should not need all kinds of additional packages to run a simple shell script.

-Optional dependencies that introduce end user convenience would be acceptable (`requests` to allow backup up to and restoring from remote URIs, for example?).
+Optional dependencies that introduce end user convenience would be acceptable (`requests` to allow backing up to and restoring from remote URIs, for example?).

 ### git-like Restraint